Quantum Pontus-Mpemba Effects in Real and Imaginary-time Dynamics: Results

-To verify that the observed QPME is a robust physical phenomenon, we systematically investigate its dependence on system size.
-We compare energy dynamics for a system of size $L=12$, computed via exact methods, with a significantly large system of $L=48$, simulated using time-evolving block decimation (TEBD) \cite{vidal2004efficient}.
+To investigate the persistence of the QPME, we compare energy dynamics for a system of size $L=12$, computed via exact methods, with a significantly large system of $L=48$, simulated using time-evolving block decimation (TEBD) \cite{vidal2004efficient}.
 As expected for an extensive quantity, the total energy in the $L=48$ system is four times larger than in the smaller system (Fig.~\ref{fig:E_imag_time_L}(a)).
 To directly quantify the QPME, we analyze the energy density difference between the two protocols.
 The result, presented in Fig.~\ref{fig:E_imag_time_L}(b), demonstrates that the difference curves for $L=12$ and $L=48$ are nearly identical.
-This confirms that the relative speed-up from the two-step protocol is independent of system size.
-This scaling behavior suggests that QPME is a genuine feature of the system's dynamics and is expected to survive in the thermodynamic limit.
+This observed consistency across system sizes indicates that the relative speed-up from the two-step protocol is not a finite-size artifact and suggests its manifestation in larger systems.
 We also investigate the effect of different switching times and find that the QPME is most pronounced when the switching time is significantly shorter than the system's intrinsic relaxation timescale (see SM).

 In contrast to the ferromagnetic case, tilted antiferromagnetic initial states exhibit no QPME.
 As shown in Fig.~\ref{fig:E_imag_time_AF}(a) and (b), the two-step protocol provides no speed-up for any of the tested tilt angles.
 This absence of QPME can be attributed to the symmetry sectors of the initial and final states.
 Both the initial antiferromagnetic state and the target ground state of $H_{sym}$ reside in the same $Q=0$ charge sector.
 Consequently, the initial period of asymmetric evolution is ineffective at redistributing probability weight across different charge sectors, thereby eliminating any potential for the QPME.
 To complement our analytical understanding, we study the dynamics of entanglement asymmetry and charge variance in imaginary time using the same parameters as in Fig.~\ref{fig:E_imag_time_F}(a) and (c).
 Fig.~\ref{fig:EAandCV_imag_time_F} shows that the transient asymmetric evolution actively redistributes charge, evidenced by the larger EA and CV in the two-step protocol versus direct quench.
 Although evolution under $H_{sym}$ also alters the initial charge configuration, this process occurs more slowly than under $H_{asym}$.
 Early, both red and green curves in Fig.~\ref{fig:EAandCV_imag_time_F}(a) and (b) exhibit an overshooting as seen in the green curves of Fig.~\ref{fig:EA_real_time}.
 Ultimately, both EA and CV converge to the same late-time values, consistent with the behavior observed in energy evolution.